 NUMBER OF ENTRIES PER SCHOOL

-Each school will be allowed four (4) entrees in each individual event (with the exception of Javelin where only two entries are allowed) A fourth entry will be allowed if the entry exceeds the established qualifying standard.
-NOTE ALL FOUR ATHLETES MUST EXCEED THE MARK STANDARD.
+Each school will be allowed three (3) entries in each individual event (with the exception of Javelin where only two (2) entries are allowed).
+A fourth entry will be allowed if all 4 individuals from that school have met an elite standard.
+The 4th entry will be at the discretion of the meet director and be determined on a case-by-case basis.
+Please email firstname.lastname@example.org.
 Each school will be allowed one entry in each of the relays.
-Check time schedule to see number of relays contested per session.
-Note - we will attempt to post lane assignments on the various web local track and field sites.
+Check the time schedule to see number of relays contested per session.
+Note - we will attempt to post lane assignments on the various local track and field sites.
 These will be preliminary and might not be the final draw.
 Official lane assignments and positions will be handed out at the coaches’ social on Thursday evening or at check in on Friday or Saturday.

 All entries will be completed by the coach using az.milesplit.
-Deadline will be Wednesday, March 16, 2022, at 9:00pm.
+Deadline will be Wednesday, March 15, 2023, at 9:00pm.
 Changes to your entries can be made up until Saturday March 19, 11:59pm.
 Changes are to be emailed only.
 IF your team will only compete on Friday, please email me prior to the entry deadline.
-DO NOT ASSUME I CAN REMEMBER FROM ONE YEAR TO THE NEXT THAT YOU ONLY ATTEND FRIDAY.
 IF you plan on attending Saturday only, there is NO guarantee all of your athletes will be entered.
 Those NOT making the entry list will be alternates.